maattss/tdt4240-pattern-exercise/README.md

 c) Is there any advantages in using this pattern in this program?
 (What are the advantages/disadvantages?)
 - Template method:
-  - Pros: The same code can be shared to multiple classes.
+  - Pros: The same code can be shared by multiple classes.
 Prevents "copy-paste" errors and decreases number of lines of code.
   - Cons: May create unnecessary many classes which may be harder to maintain and understand.
 - Singleton:
   - Pros: Easy to ensure only one instance per class.
 Easily accessible global access point.